-**Mid MO Organizer, Missouri Jobs with Justice
+**Deputy Director, Missouri Jobs with Justice

 Missouri Jobs with Justice (MO JwJ) is a coalition of labor, faith, student and community activists and organizations committed to protecting the basic human rights of all people.
 MO JwJ attacks the root causes of poverty while working for an economic system that benefits the entire community.
 We believe that the fate of all working people and the communities in which they live are tightly bound together.
 We strive to build a multi-racial movement and are dedicated to leadership development and base building.
 We work in partnership with central labor councils, local unions, civil rights organizations, students, community, and faith-based organizations in mobilizing direct actions for social and economic justice, including the right to organize a union, rebuilding the social safety net, living wages, health care, and equal treatment for all.
 MO JwJ is an equal opportunity, affirmative action employer.
 We seek a diverse pool of volunteers and applicants for all opportunities and responsibilities within the organization – in particular with respect to women, people of color, the LGBTQIA community, immigrants, and people of all ages.

 The Deputy Director, under the supervision of the Executive Director, will work closely with the Organizing Staff to support the local development and implementation of MO JwJ campaigns and programs.
 This position must be based in Missouri and will include significant travel around the state as part of campaign mobilizations and meetings with the broader MO JwJ leadership and staff.

 Supervision: The MO JwJ coalition is committed to growing and developing organizers and leaders.
 The Deputy Director will support and coach organizing staff to execute work plans related to campaigns, projects, voter engagement and leadership development.